JainMradul/End-to-End-Mlops/README.md

 The parameters were sampled using Random Sampling, with Bandit Policy for an early termination.

 ### Results
-The best model outputs an accuracy of around 91.1%, with a regularisation strength of 0.5.
+The best model outputs an accuracy of around 91.1%, with a regularisation strength of 0.5 and max iter 75.
 Since this accuracy is higher than that of the AutoMl model hence this model has been deployed

 ![hyperdrive](https://github.com/JainMradul/End-to-End-Mlops/blob/main/screenshots/hd1.PNG)
 ![hyperdrive](https://github.com/JainMradul/End-to-End-Mlops/blob/main/screenshots/hd2.PNG)